UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Notes:

-If we want to visualize things using different plots we can do that pretty quickly and with little code\!
+If we want to visualize things using different plots, we can do that pretty quickly and with little code\!

 Take the `cereal` object we analyzed in the last slide deck.

 Let say we are interested in the `manufacturer` column.
-It would be great to express the frequencies of the manufacturers as a bar chart.
+It would be great to express the frequency of the item in that column as a bar chart.

-But how do we do it?
+But how do we do that?

 ---